Matti Mattsson

-Matti Mattsson (born 5 October 1993 in Pori, Finland) is a Finnish swimmer.
-At the 2012 Summer Olympics, he competed in the Men's 200 metre breaststroke, finishing in 17th place overall in the heats and failing to qualify for the semifinals.
-In Barcelona at the 2013 Swimming World Championships, he won bronze medal in Men's 200 metre breaststroke.
-He has qualified to represent Finland at the 2020 Summer Olympics.

-He won bronze medal at the 2020 Summer Olympics in Men's 200 metre breaststroke.
+Matti Mattsson (born 5 October 1993 in Pori, Finland) is a Finnish swimmer and Olympic bronze medalist.
+In Barcelona at the 2013 Swimming World Championships, he won the bronze medal in the men's 200 metre breaststroke.
+He won a bronze medal at the 2020 Summer Olympics in the men's 200 metre breaststroke.

 In January 2022, Mattsson was named the 2021 Sports Personality of the Year.